PenguinCloud/Akaunting/README.md

 # Akaunting

->>Akaunting is a free, open source and online accounting software designed for small businesses and freelancers.
+>>Akaunting is a free, open source online accounting software designed for small businesses and freelancers.
 > It is built with modern technologies such as Laravel, VueJS, Tailwind, RESTful API etc.
 >
 # Why this image vs others